Diagnosis to start treatment

 Then on 26 July 2010, I was formally diagnosed with Metastatic Neuroendocrine Tumours (Small Intestine NET).
-Official staging and grading – Stage 4, Grade 2, T4, N1, M1).
+Official staging and grading – Stage 4 (T4, N1, M1), Grade 2.
 You can see me tell my story on this video – click here

 Primary and Desmoplasia Surgery

-My primary was eventually localised in the small intestine (terminal ileum area) together with extensive intra abdominal neuroendocrine disease including para aortic and para caval tissue areas.
+My primary was eventually localised in the small intestine (terminal ileum area) together with extensive intra-abdominal neuroendocrine disease including para-aortic and para caval tissue areas.
 I was initially amazed that so much damage could be done in relative silence.
 My primary surgery in Nov 2010 was preceded by a bland liver embolization.
-This was on the basis there might be an opportunity to address liver metastasis during the surgery.
+This was on the basis that there might be an opportunity to address liver metastasis during the surgery.
 However, this didn’t happen due to the extent of the work once I was ‘open’.
 My surgeon removed the primary plus many local and regional secondaries and included removal of the terminal ileum, a right hemicolectomy, a mesenteric root dissection and a superior mesenteric vein reconstruction.

 Above the Diaphragm